thacherT1D/new-angular-curriculum/Unit-3/07-angular-node-testing.md

   }
 ```

 To run protractor, make sure your node server is running first.
-Type `nodemon` in the terminal, then in a separte terminal tab, type `npm run protractor`.
+Type `nodemon` in the terminal, then in a separate terminal tab, type `npm run protractor`.
 The script is using the version of protractor that we have npm installed into our node_modules.
 This is a good practice because  the user is guarenteed to have protractor installed in this directory as long as they have run `npm install`

 At this point, the `npm run protractor` command will give you an error about protractor-conf.js not exiting.
 Create the file: